RallypointOne/resource-guides/index.md

 ## About These Publications

-Rallypoint One LLC develops advanced scientific computing solutions for government programs, with expertise in physics-informed machine learning, environmental modeling, and digital twin systems.
+Rallypoint One LLC develops advanced scientific computing solutions with expertise in physics-informed machine learning, environmental modeling, and digital twin systems.
 These resource guides represent our technical research and analysis supporting SBIR/STTR programs and NSF ASCEND Engine initiatives.

 ---